Book Book Your Stay

 What is Mammoth Cave?

-Mammoth Cave is one of the largest lava tubes in Utah, with over 2,200 feet of passage and four chambers on the Markagunt Plateau in Dixie National Forest.
+Mammoth Cave is one of the largest lava tubes in Utah, with over 2,200 feet of passage on the Markagunt Plateau in Dixie National Forest.

 How far is Mammoth Cave from Duck Creek Village Inn?